Council tax empty property premium

 From 1 April 2025 the following premiums apply:

-- 100% premium for properties empty 1 to 5 years
+- 100% premium for properties empty one to five years

 - 300% premium for properties empty more than 10 years

 There are exceptions to the premium charges from 1 April 2025.
-View the government guidance for details of these.
+View the government guidance for details of these and our Council Tax Empty Homes Policy.

 Nuneaton and Bedworth Borough Council apply levy of 100% for all properties empty for longer than two years.